franciscozorrilla/EMBOMicroCom/exercises/exercise_0.md

   </details>

-🛑 *Note*: if you use the built-in code-copy button make sure you delete the `$` before entering the commands in your terminal, otherwise you will get an error message such as
+🛑 *Note:* if you use the built-in code-copy button make sure you delete the `$` before entering the commands in your terminal, otherwise you will get an error message such as

 ```bash
 $: command not found